sirjofri/GlendaBlenda/Readme.md

 - I try to minimize supports.
 In an ideal world, you don't need supports for this print.
 - The eyes and ears are holes so the print looks good without coloring.
 - The original artwork is created by Renée French.

+## Customization

+To adjust the model to your printing requirements, I added a few modifiers:

+- The structure that connects the teeth to the body can be extended to print the teeth without supports.
+Move the `Tooth Support` circle.
+- The size of the eyes can be increased.
+Scale the `Eye Size` circle.

+## Printing

+### Smaller prints

+- I recommend to customize the model so you can print it without supports.
+- Print with a brim or a raft.